Don’t let a scammer enjoy your retirement – find out how pension scams work, how to avoid them and what to do if you suspect a scam.

 Step 2 – check who you're dealing with

-Check our Financial Services Register to make sure that anyone offering you advice or other financial services is FCA authorised, and they are permitted to provide those services in relation to pensions.
+Check our Financial Services Register to make sure that anyone offering you advice or other financial services is FCA authorised, and they are permitted to provide those services regarding pensions.

 If you need any help checking, call our Consumer Helpline on 0800 111 6768.